nicotsou/nicotsou.com/content/blog/react-twitter-clone/index.md

 description: Every month I curate the music that help me concentrate, create and feel, in a music playlist series called "Cherry Pick".
 ---

 My goal with this article is to help you learn React.
 We will create a small twitter clone.
-I will guide you how to build your own app step-by-step and I will try to teach you all the little details you need to get started.
+I will guide you on how to build your own app step-by-step and I will try to teach you all the little details you need to get started.

 If you never tried React before in your life, this will be a good starting point for you.
-If you know already the basics of React, you may find this article boring at least.
+If you know already the basics of React, you may find this article boring at best.

 You can fork my GitHub repo: [@nicotsou/react-twitter](https://github.com/nicotsou/react-twitter).